 The Government affirms that the family is the basic unit of the society.
 The roles and responsibilities played by each member of a family in enhancing and sustaining family stability must be supported and strengthened.
-Apart from the traditional form of family set-up, there are other emerging forms of families that require special attention.
+Apart from the traditional nuclear family, consisting of mother, father and children, there are other types of families that require special attention.
 These include single-parent and childheaded families which are on the increase due to family breakups, widowhood, child-bearing outside marriage and orphanhood.

-Demographic and social factors have a direct and indirect contribution to some of these emerging forms of families.
+Demographic and social factors have a direct and indirect contribution to some of these types of families.
 High mortality among adults resulting from the HIV/AIDS pandemic leads to widowhood, orphanhood and general instability within a family unit.

 The high incidence of under fives mortality which stood at 96 per 1000 live births in 1993 tends to promote high fertility in an attempt to achieve the desired family size.
 Evidence from the 1993 Kenya Demographic and Health Survey (KDHS) indicates that Coast and Nyanza Provinces which have high infant and child mortality also have high fertility.
 High fertility rates adversely affect the ability of the family to meet basic needs with subsequent family instability.
-Teenage pregnancies have contributed significantly to the single-parent headed families.
+Teenage pregnancies have contributed significantly to the singleparent headed families.
 The consequences of teenage pregnancies include increased school drop-out rates for girls, exposure of both the mother and the child to high risk of morbidity and mortality, and limitation of the girls' potential and participation in socio-economic development.
 The management of the population policies will therefore contribute to family stability by supporting and strengthening the family and promoting equality of opportunities for all family members.
 To facilitate this, the following strategies will be adopted:

-providing information and public education on the consequences of unplanned families and adolescent pregnancy;

-- (ii) enacting laws to protect the rights of single parents especially the young, the poor and the economically disadvantaged; - (iii) providing better working conditions and environment to pregnant women and nursing mothers; - (iv) researching into the determinants of increased family instability and violence; and, - expanding, diversifying and intensifying guidance and counselling programmes to promote the welfare of the family.
+- providing information and public education on the consequences of unplanned families and adolescent pregnancies; - (ii) enacting laws to protect the rights of single parents especially the young, the poor and the economically disadvantaged; - (iii) providing better working conditions and environment to pregnant women and nursing mothers; - (iv) researching into the determinants of increased family instability and violence; and,